MetaMask/metamask-improvement-proposals/MIPs/mip-x.md

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" written in uppercase in this document are to be interpreted as described in RFC 2119.

 ## Definitions

+**CREATE address**: The deterministic address where a contract will be deployed, computed as `keccak256(rlp(sender, nonce))`.
+Knowing the exact nonce is required to predict this address before the deployment transaction confirms.

 **locally pending transaction**: A transaction that has been signed and submitted through MetaMask but has not yet been confirmed on-chain.
 These transactions are tracked in MetaMask's internal transaction queue.